 Since its foundation in 1959, the Society has aimed to achieve a ready exchange of ideas, knowledge, and people between the two countries.
 The importance of English as an international language is growing.
 German medical professionals and scientists read English research papers and literature widely as significant research is generally published in English.This increased use of English, together with Great Britain’s island status and the drop in foreign language skills there, hampers medical discussion between British and German people in day-to-day life.
 One of the Society’s goals is to remedy this state of affairs and to stimulate communication between the two countries.
 With this aim in mind, we hold an annual conference, which takes place alternately in the United Kingdom and Germany.

 Before the 1914-18 war, Germany was perhaps the leading centre of medicine in Europe and, as such, attracted numerous ambitious young men, many from the UK, who trained there for two or three years and returned home reasonably fluent in German.
 After the second world war, the English-speaking world, and in particular America, came to dominate the professional scene.
-One of the earliest goals of the society was to establish a more equitable and profitable exchange of ideas.
+One of the earliest goals of the Society was to establish a more equitable and profitable exchange of ideas.

-The Anglo-German Medical Society (AGMS) was founded in 1959 in order to rekindle the relations between Germany and Great Britain that had cooled significantly in the wake of the Second World War.
-Ever since then, a scientific meeting has been held annually.
+The German-English Medical Association (DEÄV) was founded in 1959 in order to revive the clearly cooled relations between Germany and Great Britain in The course of the Second World War.
+Since then, a Meeting has been held annually.

-In addition, we work with English and German translators, whose contact details can be found here.
+In addition, we work with English and German Translators, whose Contact Details Can be found here.

 Your Dr. Michael Bohndorf